Magnetometer: Laboratory magnetometers

 Laboratory magnetometers measure the magnetization, also known as the magnetic moment of a sample material.
 Unlike survey magnetometers, laboratory magnetometers require the sample to be placed inside the magnetometer, and often the temperature, magnetic field, and other parameters of the sample can be controlled.
 A sample's magnetization, is primarily dependent on the ordering of unpaired electrons within its atoms, with smaller contributions from nuclear magnetic moments, Larmor diamagnetism, among others.
 Ordering of magnetic moments are primarily classified as diamagnetic, paramagnetic, ferromagnetic, or antiferromagnetic (although the zoology of magnetic ordering also includes ferrimagnetic, helimagnetic, toroidal, spin glass, etc.).
 Measuring the magnetization as a function of temperature and magnetic field can give clues as to the type of magnetic ordering, as well as any phase transitions between different types of magnetic orders that occur at critical temperatures or magnetic fields.
 This type of magnetometry measurement is very important to understand the magnetic properties of materials in physics, chemistry, geophysics and geology, as well as sometimes biology.

 SQUID (superconducting quantum interference device)

 SQUIDs are a type of magnetometer used both as survey and as laboratory magnetometers.
 SQUID magnetometry is an extremely sensitive absolute magnetometry technique.
 However SQUIDs are noise sensitive, making them impractical as laboratory magnetometers in high DC magnetic fields, and in pulsed magnets.
-Commercial SQUID magnetometers are available for temperatures between 300 mK and 400 K, and magnetic fields up to 7 tesla.
+Commercial SQUID magnetometers are available for sample temperatures between 300 mK and 400 K, and magnetic fields up to 7 T.